cpressey/LCF-style-ND/README.md

 rule of conjunction-introduction:

     def conj_intro(p, q):
-        """If p is proved, and q is proved, the p & q is proved.""" assert isinstance(p, ProofStep)
+        """If p is proved, and q is proved, then p & q is proved.""" assert isinstance(p, ProofStep)
         assert isinstance(q, ProofStep)
         return ProofStep(